 Hi.
-Hope you are fine.
-I am fine and today, in this post, I am going to talk about the applications of capacitors.
+Hope you are having a good time.
+In this post, I am going to talk about the applications of capacitor.
 This is what I have learned so far and will update this post as I learn new things along the way.

-Applications and Uses of Capacitors
+Applications of Capacitor

 We know, a capacitor is the widely used passive device in electronics.
 It is the device you see in every circuit, and you may want to know what job it is doing.

 1. Storing Energy

-They can be used for this purpose in car audio systems, uninterruptible power supply (UPS) and other electronic device having a volatile memory.
+They can be used for this purpose in car audio systems, uninterrupted power supply (UPS) and other electronic device having a volatile memory.
 In all these cases, it acts as a temporary battery and provides power where required.

 As the capacitor has only stored a certain amount of energy, so the amount of energy provided to the load is smoothed.
 Smoothing finds its applications mostly in power supplies, where AC is smoothed and DC is delivered.

 A capacitor is known to allow AC and block DC signal.
 So, as a coupler, it allows AC and blocks DC components of any signal coming to it.
 This effect is called “AC coupling” or “capacitive coupling”.
 This usage has found its applications in amplifiers e.g. speakers which is an audio amplifier.

 This is required in cases when some AC signal has some DC bias added to it, or the signal is varying and can be damaging to the components next to it.
 So, it prevents the signal to be conveyed to those parts of the circuit to avoid any damage.
 It has found its applications in power supplies as a bypass capacitor.

 For the purpose of tuning, they are used in combination with the inductors to select certain specific frequency components.
 It has found its applications in radios to tune to a specific channel.